ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v2
 v3- 2024-07-29- rework- updated SLF presence data and inclusion of other SSP scenarios- adds SSP126 and SSP585 to analyses v4- 2024-10-01- cleaned and simplified workflow.
-Switched order in workflow to 020
+Switched order in workflow to 020 v5- 2025-07-01- shifted workflow to utilize equal area projection EPSG:54017 (Behrmann), retired usage of access to cities variable for masking